s-glass/reading-notes/201/class14.md

 **2. Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.**

-I want to take a second to talk about an experience that's highlighted in a quote in the article: "You can instruct employees to be sensitive to how their colleagues feel and to notice when someone seems upset.
-But the kinds of people who work at Google are often the ones who became software engineers because they wanted to avoid talking about feelings in the first place."
+I want to highlight this quote in the article: “You can instruct employees to be sensitive to how their colleagues feel and to notice when someone seems upset.
+But the kinds of people who work at Google are often the ones who became software engineers because they wanted to avoid talking about feelings in the first place.”

-At a previous job (actually in a few previous roles), I've been on teams that had legitimate concerns about race and/or gender inequality, and multiple times I've seen senior leadership members dismiss and devalue staff concerns as "just feelings", inferring that 'the workplace is no place for feelings.'
-That sentiment solidifies that a) only certain feelings are acceptable in the workplace and b) this is not a place where you can bring concerns without repercussions.
+At a previous job (actually in a few previous roles), I’ve been on teams that had legitimate concerns about race and/or gender inequality, and multiple times I’ve seen senior leadership members dismiss and devalue staff concerns as “just feelings”, inferring that ‘the workplace is no place for feelings.’
+That sentiment solidifies that a) only certain feelings are acceptable in the workplace b) your 'feelings' are seen as a threat or challenge, and c) this is not a place where you can bring concerns without repercussions.
 Author Ruchika Tulshayan talks more on this [here](https://www.rtulshyan.com/post/why-inclusion-cant-exist-without-psychological-safety).

+Regarding the quote above, I think it's extra important that people in software development know how to foster psych safety because not only is there a stereotype to overcome pegging devs as lacking in social/emotional skills but also because at the heart of software development is communication and teamwork.

 **3. What impact do teams that operate with a high degree of psychological safety have on their company and the team members?**